Surfboard Carbon Footprints + How to Reduce Your Impact

 To keep costs low, major surf brands have moved to automated shaping machines and offshore factories.
 Many churn out boards modelled after short-lived disposable consumer goods.

-In this article, learn about the shocking reality of surfboard carbon footprints and how you can reduce your impact by being a conscious consumer.
+In this article, learn about the shocking reality of surfboard carbon footprints and how you can reduce your impact by being a conscious surf consumer.

 For more insights into marine conservation issues, check out our collection of articles here.
 They focus on everything from ocean acidification and mercury pollution to coral bleaching and the Great Pacific Garbage Patch.

-How carbon emitting are surfboards?
+How carbon-emitting are surfboards?

 At first glance, a surfboard seems like a simple slab of fiberglass and foam – something that’s relatively harmless to the planet.